ll-zerr/dad-jokes/README.md

 - Create variables for the target elements.
 - Create a function to generate the joke via a fetch API request.
 - Add an event listener to the button in order to generate another joke.
+- Add minimal images to modify the visual appeal of the background.

 ### Continued development